 The drivers of the Rybovich Shuttle will drop you off and pick you up from designated points around West Palm Beach.
 Ask each driver, and make sure you grab their phone numbers.
 These are subject to change, so we haven’t listed them here.

-If you choose to uber or rideshare, expect to pay around $8, and it takes 8-12 minutes depending on traffic.
+If you choose uber or rideshare, expect to pay around $8, and it takes 8-12 minutes depending on traffic.
 Walking takes a bit of time, and there’s a bit of a dodgy area that you must walk through, so it is not advised to do so after dark.

-If you are taking the crew car in, there is plenty of paid parking in secure carparks on Clematis Street.
+If you are taking the crew car in, there is plenty of paid parking in secure carparking on Clematis Street.
 You will need a crew car to get to various supermarkets and other places, so hopefully your boat has organised one in advance.

 The Brightline train service runs between West Palm Beach, Fort Lauderdale and Miami.
 It’s highly recommended over the somewhat dodgy local train.
-Pay a bit more and travel in style anyways, it’s safer, cleaner, and they have wine and beer! 🙂 Word on the street is that they often give discounted rides for crew staying at Rybovich, so make sure to ask about it when you dock.
+Pay a bit more and travel in style anyways, it’s safer, and cleaner, and they have wine and beer! 🙂 Word on the street is that they often give discounted rides for crew staying at Rybovich, so make sure to ask about it when you dock.

 Crew Days off in West Palm Beach